iqtree/iqtree.github.io/doc/Substitution-Models.md

 | LG4M       | Four-matrix model fused with [Gamma rate heterogeneity](#rate-heterogeneity-across-sites) ([Le et al., 2012]).
 | LG4X       | Four-matrix model fused with [FreeRate heterogeneity](#rate-heterogeneity-across-sites) ([Le et al., 2012]).
 | CF4        | Five-profile mixture model ([Wang et al., 2008]).
+| S10pfamC60, S28pfamC59, S28pfamC60 | General GTRspmix models estimated from Pfam version 31 database ([El-Gebali et al., 2018]).
+Profiles from the C60 set are grouped into 10 or 28 clusters using Site Posterior Probability Co-occurrence (SPPC), with each profile cluster linked to a unique exchangeability matrix. `S28pfamC59` and `S28pfamC60` are variants optimized by adjusting a low-weight profile<!-- ([Harada et al., 2026])-->.
+| S10pfamC10, S20pfamC20, S30pfamC30 | Computationally efficient general GTRspmix models estimated from the Pfam version 31 database ([El-Gebali et al., 2018]).
+Each profile in the C10, C20, or C30 sets is directly linked to its own unique exchangeability matrix, designed to minimize computational cost for massive datasets<!-- ([Harada et al., 2026])-->.

 One can even combine a protein matrix with a profile mixture model like:

 * `LG+C20`: Applying `LG` matrix instead of `Poisson` for all 20 classes of AA profiles and a Gamma rate heterogeneity.
 * `LG+C20+F`: Applying `LG` matrix for 20 classes plus the 21th class of empirical AA profile (counted from the current data) and Gamma rate heterogeneity.
 * `JTT+CF4+G`: Applying `JTT` matrix for all 5 classes of AA profiles and Gamma rate heteorogeneity.
+* `S28pfamC60+G`: Applying `S28pfamC60` mixture model with Gamma rate heterogeneity.

 Moreover, one can override the Gamma rate by FreeRate heterogeneity: